 We currently have a wonderful opportunity for those looking to volunteer and make an impact in a young persons life.
-We are looking for volunteers to mentor a youth age 12 - 22 with a disability.
-The time commitment is 4-hours per month.
-We meet once a month as a group for 2-hours and once a month you would meet with your mentee for a one-on-one.
+We are looking for volunteers to mentor a youth age 12 - 21 with a disability.
+The time commitment is 5-hours per month.
+We meet as a group for 5 hours a month.
 Please contact the program manager, Mary Lee Ahern, DJMC Coordinator at 312-640-2119 or email@example.com to set up an interview or for more information and if you have any questions!

 No additional volunteer opportunities at this time.

 About ACCESS LIVING OF METROPOLITAN CHICAGO